 Join us on the trip to the west side of Kyoto, Japan.
 We’ll take you through many attractions in this charming city, including Kinkaku-ji, Ryōan-ji, and the beautiful sceneries of Arashiyama.

-I hope your legs are well rested from from the Kyoto Japan Guide – East Side post from last time, we will continue our adventure in Kyoto traveling through the western part of the city.
-If you haven’t been to Kyoto before and want recommendations on how to get around and where to stay, please see my see my previous Kyoto post.
+I hope your legs are well rested from the Kyoto Japan Guide – East Side post from last time, we will continue our adventure in Kyoto traveling through the western part of the city.
+If you haven’t been to Kyoto before and want recommendations on how to get around and where to stay, please see my previous Kyoto post.